castorini/anserini/README.md

 ## Historical Notes

 + Anserini was upgraded to Lucene 9.3 at commit [`272565`](https://github.com/castorini/anserini/commit/27256551e958f39495b04e89ef55de9d27f33414) (8/2/2022): this upgrade created backward compatibility issues, see [#1952](https://github.com/castorini/anserini/issues/1952).
+Anserini will automatically detect Lucene 8 indexes and disable consistent tie-breaking to avoid runtime errors.
+However, Lucene 9 code running on Lucene 8 indexes may give slightly different results than Lucene 8 code running on Lucene 8 indexes.
+Lucene 8 code will _not_ run on Lucene 9 indexes.
+Pyserini has also been upgraded and similar issues apply: Lucene 9 code running on Lucene 8 indexes may give slightly different results than Lucene 8 code running on Lucene 8 indexes.
 + Anserini was upgraded to Java 11 at commit [`17b702d`](https://github.com/castorini/anserini/commit/17b702d9c3c0971e04eb8386ab83bf2fb2630714) (7/11/2019) from Java 8.
 Maven 3.3+ is also required.
 + Anserini was upgraded to Lucene 8.0 as of commit [`75e36f9`](https://github.com/castorini/anserini/commit/75e36f97f7037d1ceb20fa9c91582eac5e974131) (6/12/2019); prior to that, the toolkit uses Lucene 7.6.